-A job worker is your implementation of the business logic of a task.
-It must embed a Zeebe client library to connect to the broker but other than that there are no restrictions on its implementation.
-You can choose to write a worker as a microservice, as part of a classical three-tier application, as a (lambda) function, via command line tools, etc.
+A job worker is your implementation of the business logic required to complete a task.
+A job worker must embed a Zeebe client library to communicate with the broker, but otherwise, there are no restrictions on its implementation.
+You can choose to write a worker as a microservice, but also as part of a classical three-tier application, as a (lambda) function, via command line tools, etc.

-Running a workflow then requires two steps: Submitting the workflow to Zeebe and creating job workers that can request jobs from Zeebe and complete them.
+Running a workflow then requires two steps: submitting the workflow to Zeebe and creating job workers that can request jobs from Zeebe and complete them.

 The simplest kind of workflow is an ordered sequence of tasks.
-Whenever workflow execution reaches a task, Zeebe creates a job and triggers the invocation of a job worker.
+Whenever workflow execution reaches a task, Zeebe creates a job that can be requested and completed by a job worker.

-As Zeebe progresses from one task to the next in a workflow, it can move custom data in the form of a JSON document along.
-This data is called the workflow payload and is created whenever a workflow is started.
+As Zeebe progresses from one task to the next in a workflow, it can move custom data in the form of variables.
+Variables are key-value-pairs and part of the workflow instance.

-Every job worker can read the current payload and modify it when completing a job so that data can be shared between different tasks in a workflow.
-A workflow model can contain simple, yet powerful payload transformation instructions to keep workers decoupled from each other.
+Every job worker can read the variables and modify them when completing a job so that data can be shared between different tasks in a workflow.

-Some workflows do not always execute the same tasks but need to choose different tasks based on payload and conditions:
+Some workflows do not always execute the same tasks but need to choose different tasks based on variables and conditions:

-The diamond shape with the "X" in the middle is a special step marking that the workflow decides to take one or the other path.
+The diamond shape with the "X" in the middle is an element indicating that the workflow decides to take one of many paths.